stephenB75/Bytewise-Nutritionist/replit.md

 ## Overview
 ByteWise Nutritionist is a comprehensive Progressive Web App (PWA) for nutrition tracking and meal planning.
 It integrates with the USDA food database to provide accurate nutritional information, offering features like meal logging, calorie tracking, progress analytics, and an achievement system.
 The application is designed for cross-platform compatibility and full PWA capabilities, including PDF export functionality for comprehensive nutrition reports.
 Its vision is to provide a robust, user-friendly tool for personal nutrition management, leveraging modern web technologies for a seamless experience.

-**Current Version: BETA 1.6** - Enhanced user experience with smart app tour timing, editable calorie goals, and mobile-optimized avatar visibility.
+**Current Version: BETA 1.7** - Comprehensive global cuisine database with intelligent food recognition covering 50+ ethnic dishes across 10+ cultural food categories.

 ## User Preferences
 Preferred communication style: Simple, everyday language.